abilascram/colors/README.md

-# colors
+# Colors

-A study on color randomization.
+A study on color randomization with a visual display to highlight the functionality.

-TO-DO:
-- Add the current value to each color.
-- Center the canvas with a minimum width.